 The Russian counterpart was represented by the presidents and managers of leading companies such as: Concern Energocenter, GKTexnoserv, VTB Bank, Odor-Trading and OrgEnergoStroy.

-Dr Kostas Andriosopoulos, Executive Director, Research Centre for Energy Management (EMC) at ESCP Europe and President of HAEE was the organiser and the main coordinator of this highly successful conference.
+Dr Kostas Andriosopoulos, Executive Director, Research Centre for Energy Management (EMC) at ESCP and President of HAEE was the organiser and the main coordinator of this highly successful conference.

 "The EMC's Mission is to build a strong proactive partnership between academia, industry and government, to debate the challenges of the new energy era."